 The size and position of the ROI can also be modified directly by clicking on the arrows in the preview rectangle (cursor - Select mode).
-Click on (Next).

 As a Source Channel select the Channel 3 (DNA).
 Check the Smooth option to set up the smoothness of the resulting area.
 For the Surface Area Detailed Level accept the automatically generated value.